Danning-K/stats220/README.md

 `It's my first time making own pages online!
 I make this repo for my first assignment of stats220, which is quite exciting.`

-If you are interested in my repo, please visit [my website](https://danning-k.github.io/stats220/) here.
+If you are interested in my repo, please visit [my website](https://danning-k.github.io/stats220/) here 😎